-In 1996, as part of the LTCP, DC Water sampled certain areas of the rivers and waterways near CSO outfalls for nitrogen, phosphorus and suspended solids levels.
-Using the data collected and three-year average rainfall for 1988 to 1990, DC Water modeled the predicted discharge of total nitrogen (TN), total phosphorus (TP) and total suspended solids (TSS) in the District rivers and waterways in 1996.
-DC Water also calculated the predicted pollutant discharge as of September 30, 2015, subsequent to completing Phase 1 of the DC Clean Rivers Project.
-The estimated reduction in these pollutants is as follows:
+From 1999-2002, as part of the LTCP, DC Water sampled representative CSOs and certain areas of the rivers and waterways near CSO outfalls for nitrogen, phosphorus and suspended solids levels.
+Using the data collected and three-year average rainfall for 1988 to 1990, DC Water modeled the predicted discharge of total nitrogen (TN), total phosphorus (TP) and total suspended solids (TSS) in the District Rivers and waterways in 1996.
+Upon completion of Phase 1 post construction monitoring for the DC Clean Rivers Project, DC Water calculated the Predicted Discharge in 2016 to evidence the impact of Phase 1 of the project.